AMJL-16/CLI-2/README.md

                         - rgba(39, 17, 17, 0.8);
                         - lightgoldenrodyellow;

-# Languages
+## Languages
 - HTML
 - CSS

+# Features
+#### I have choosen this topic as I am from Normandy so I wanted to share my food culture with the general public and I love this part of France.There is an about page with food and history.
+#### This blog is for people who wants to discover the food of Normandy.

-## Existing Features
+# Existing Features
-#### - Navigation Bar
+### Navigation Bar

-#### - Featured on all four pages, the full responsive navigation bar includes links to the Logo, Home page, About, Gallery and Info page and is identical in each page to allow for easy navigation.
+####  Featured on all four pages, the full responsive navigation bar includes links to the Logo, Home page, About, Gallery and Info page and is identical in each page to allow for easy navigation.
-####  - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button
+####  This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button
 <img width="710" alt="navbar image" src="https://user-images.githubusercontent.com/116040510/217059324-2c7c1f5f-14f2-4a34-97a5-68ddd5307e59.png">